 Helping new, disruptive technology companies develop and grow their ideas, products and services in today's volatile economy is what I love to do.
 My focus...

 At Harbor Capital Group Inc. our passion is to help entrepreneurs and investors build successful companies and be rewarded for their vision and risk.
-Today, we believe there are significant investment opportunities in the disruptive industries of 3D Printing, Big Data and Robotics; and that this is the right time to invest in these technologies and these industries.
+We also believe there are significant opportunities today for startup companies and that this is the right time to invest.

-We know that investing in new, disruptive technologies can be very rewarding; but funding requirements and availability can be difficult, having the freedom to pursue one’s vision can be difficult to obtain; and the timing of technology adaption and market penetration is critical.
+We know that investing in new, technologies can be very rewarding; but executing new businesses and funding requirements can be difficult.

-Here is an example.
-In 1915 David Sarnoff submitted an idea for a “radio music box” but development was held up by the war.
+For example, in 1915 David Sarnoff submitted an idea for a “radio music box” but development was held up by the war.
 After the war, GE was formed with Sarnoff as VP.
 He knew radio needed content so in 1921 he broadcast the Jack Dempsey fight and radio took off.
 Within three years, sales were $83.3 million.
-In 1926, as General Manager of RCA, he formed National Broadcasting Company (NBC) made the first commercial television broadcast in 1941 but again development was held up by the war.
-In 1960 with the broadcast of the first Presidential debates, national broadcasting revenues took off and by the 1970’s TV commercials were expensive and hard to get.
+In 1926, as General Manager of RCA, he formed the National Broadcasting Company (NBC) and made the first commercial television broadcast in 1941 but again development was held up by the war.
+In 1960 with the broadcast of the first Presidential debates, National Broadcasting Company's revenues took off and by the 1970’s TV commercials were expensive and hard to get.

 The Internet, created in the late 1940’s didn’t become a global product overnight; it took the creation of the “World Wide Web” in the early 1990’s to get the explosive growth we’ve seen over the past 20 years.
 Today, it is challenging television for revenue growth and some predict that much of television programming will be delivered over the Internet in the next few years.
 Timing is important.